NicoBeCodin/top_matrix_product/lab3/matrix-product/rapport.md

   assert(A.extent(1) == B.extent(0));

-  // Define block sizes (tune these based on your CPU cache) int BLOCK_I = BM;
+  // Define block sizes (tune these based on your CPU cache)
+  ///Default values for BM,BN,BK is 32, defined in the main function

+  int BLOCK_I = BM;
   int BLOCK_J = BN;
   int BLOCK_K = BK;